Ajani Carter: Kansas City Chiefs

 Carter went unselected in the 2025 NFL draft.
 On August 1, 2025, Carter signed with the Kansas City Chiefs as an undrafted free agent.
 He was waived by Kansas City as part of the team's final roster cuts on August 26.

 Houston Texans

 On September 17, 2025, the Houston Texans signed Carter to their practice squad.
 On November 15, the Texans added Carter to their roster as a standard gameday practice squad elevation.
 He made his NFL debut the next day against the Tennessee Titans, playing 20 snaps on special teams.
-Carter was signed to Houston's active roster on November 20, after Dameon Pierce was cut.
+Carter was signed to Houston's active roster on November 20.
+He would make one more appearance for the Texans, logging 16 special teams snaps against the Buffalo Bills in Week 12.
+On November 29, Carter was placed on injured reserve due to a hamstring injury.

+On May 21, 2026, Carter was waived by the Texans with an injury designation.
+He reverted to injured reserve the next day, as a result of having undergone arthroscopic knee surgery the week prior.
+On July 1, Carter was waived from IR with an injury settlement.